Library services and resources for remote teaching, learning, and research

 Our Copyright and Online Instruction guide provides support for questions about copyright and the shift to remote teaching.
 Please contact firstname.lastname@example.org for more on copyright, fair use, and online instruction.

-KU Libraries' Ask a Librarian service will continue to offer research help via chat and email while library facilities are closed to the public.
+KU Libraries' Ask a Librarian service continue to offer research help via chat and email while library facilities are closed to the public.

 To our students: KU is committed to supporting your educational goals during this time of change.
 It is ideal for you to participate in distance learning and access library resources from your residence.